We Care a Lot: Critical reception

-Select magazine, while also mentioning the roughness of production, said that the music is inexorable and "a lustful marriage of mutoid metal and dancefloor verve that owed nothing to anybody".
-AllMusic made repeated reference to the absence of future front man Mike Patton and criticized Chuck Mosley's vocals, calling him "often off-key, fairly monotonous, and colorless" but credited the album for having "lots of attitude", comparing it to early Public Image Ltd works.
+Select magazine mentioned the roughness of production in 1990, and said that the music is inexorable and "a lustful marriage of mutoid metal and dancefloor verve that owed nothing to anybody".
+AllMusic made repeated reference to the absence of future front man Mike Patton, and criticized Chuck Mosley's vocals, calling him "often off-key, fairly monotonous, and colorless" but credited the album for having "lots of attitude", comparing it to early Public Image Ltd works.